-String A string is a sequence of characters that is enclosed by double quotes.
+String of characters that is enclosed by double quotes.

 A string can also contain double quotes, but the quotes must be immediately preceded by a backslash.
 A backslash is represented in a string as \\.
 Quotes are not required if a string begins with a letter, and contains only letters, numbers, dashes (-), and underscores ().